Five books to help entrepreneurs understand the AI era

 #4

-In the current era, entrepreneurs may be more concerned about how to use artificial intelligence to create greater business value, while Mark Coeckelbergh, a professor of the philosophy of technology at the University of Vienna, puts forward a deeper view: AI is not just a pure technical tool but a political force - it not only shapes our choices but also restructures the social power structure.
+In the current era, entrepreneurs may be more concerned about how to use artificial intelligence to create greater business value.
+However, Mark Coeckelbergh, a professor of the philosophy of technology at the University of Vienna, puts forward a deeper view: AI is not just a pure technological tool but a political force - it not only shapes our choices but also reorganizes the social power structure.
 His new book "The Political Philosophy of AI: An Introduction" (hereinafter referred to as "The Introduction") reveals the political logic behind AI technology.

-Coeckelbergh's starting point for argument is extremely clear - technology is not value - neutral.
-The design, deployment, and use of every technology imply the setting of "who can act and who can decide."
-This is especially true for AI because it transfers decision - making from the hands of people who can be questioned to invisible algorithms.
-The whole book is based on real - life cases and is analyzed around four important concepts in political philosophy.
+Coeckelbergh's starting point for argument is very clear - technology is not value - neutral.
+The design, deployment, and use of every technology imply a setting of "who can act and who can decide".
+This is especially true for AI because it transfers decision - making from visible people to invisible algorithms.
+The whole book is based on real - world cases and analyzes around four important concepts in political philosophy.

 First, freedom is redefined in the algorithmic era.
-In the past, freedom meant individual choices based on free will; but when algorithms start to predict and shape human behavior, choices are out of the scope of free will.
-Algorithms analyze data, predict your next move, and quietly guide your decisions through seemingly neutral recommendations and prompts.
-Thus, freedom is transformed into a "predictable controllability."
+In the past, freedom meant individual choices based on free will.
+However, when algorithms start to predict and shape human behavior, choices are no longer within the scope of free will.
+Algorithms analyze data to predict your next move and subtly guide your decisions through seemingly neutral recommendations and prompts.
+Thus, freedom is transformed into a "predictable controllability".

-Second, equality is often distorted by historical biases in machine - learning systems.
-Algorithms are based on existing data, and these data often carry gender, race, and regional biases.
-In the process of extracting rules, machine learning not only does not eliminate these biases but also solidifies them and then packages them as an "objective judgment."
-Thus, AI institutionalizes biases in a more efficient way.
+Second, equality in machine - learning systems is often distorted by historical biases.
+Algorithms are based on existing data, which often carry gender, racial, and geographical biases.
+In the process of extracting patterns, machine learning not only fails to eliminate these biases but also solidifies them, packaging them into an "objective judgment".
+As a result, AI institutionalizes biases in a more efficient way.

-Third, democracy loses its original publicity under the filtering mechanism of algorithms.
-When the circulation of information is controlled by platform algorithms, the public discussion space gives way to the logic of attention.
-Algorithms are guided by click - through rates and dwell times.
-As a result, public discourse becomes entertainment - oriented and fragmented.
+Third, democracy loses its original public nature under the filtering mechanism of algorithms.
+When the flow of information is controlled by platform algorithms, the public discussion space gives way to the logic of attention.
+Algorithms are guided by click - through rates and time spent, and as a result, public discourse becomes entertainment - oriented and fragmented.
 Democracy is no longer a practice of rational dialogue among citizens but a by - product of the attention economy.

-Fourth, power is redistributed in the AI governance system.
-As enterprises and governments generally adopt algorithmic decision - making systems, the form of power shifts from human - to - human domination to code - to - human shaping.
-The judgments of decision - makers are embedded in algorithms, forming an invisible rule structure; while ordinary people are degraded from decision - making participants to "data objects" to be calculated and predicted.
+Finally, power is redistributed in the AI governance system.
+As enterprises and governments generally adopt algorithmic decision - making systems, the form of power shifts from person - to - person domination to code - to - person shaping.
+The judgments of decision - makers are embedded in algorithms, forming an invisible rule structure, while ordinary people change from decision - makers to "data objects" to be calculated and predicted.
 This "algorithmic power" does not rely on explicit coercion but subtly shapes people's choices and desires through ubiquitous recommendations and evaluations.

-Furthermore, Coeckelbergh points out that as AI undertakes more and more social functions, the chain of responsibility becomes blurred.
+Furthermore, Coeckelbergh points out that as AI takes on more and more social functions, the chain of responsibility becomes blurred.
 Who should be responsible for the decisions of algorithms?
-Is it programmers, enterprises, users, or those invisible training data?
+Is it the programmers, the enterprises, the users, or the invisible training data?
 In this uncertainty, a paradox of modern politics emerges: the higher the efficiency, the weaker the responsibility.
-The author uses the term "algorithmic bureaucracy" to describe this phenomenon - we thought we had got rid of the slowness of human bureaucracy, but we have welcomed the indifference of automated bureaucracy.
-Therefore, if entrepreneurs defend themselves by claiming "technological neutrality," they are actually avoiding political issues.
-Coeckelbergh reminds us that every deployment of AI is not just a pure technical decision but a value choice, specifically, the embodiment and redistribution of social values at the algorithmic level.
-For example, when the government decides to deploy face - recognition algorithms in the police field, it is not only introducing a new tool but also making a value choice of "which is more important, security or privacy."
-Similarly, when an enterprise decides to use AI to screen resumes, it is also making a value choice between prioritizing efficiency and fairness.
+The author uses the term "algorithmic bureaucracy" to describe this phenomenon - we thought we had escaped the slowness of human bureaucracy, but we have welcomed the coldness of automated bureaucracy.
+Therefore, if entrepreneurs defend themselves by claiming "technological neutrality", they are actually avoiding political issues.
+Coeckelbergh reminds us that every application and deployment of AI is not a purely technical decision but a value choice, specifically, the manifestation and redistribution of social values at the algorithmic level.
+For example, when the government decides to deploy face - recognition algorithms in the police field, it is not only introducing a new tool but also making a value choice between "security and privacy".
+Similarly, when an enterprise decides to use AI to screen resumes, it is also making a value choice between efficiency priority and fairness priority.

-For entrepreneurs, the most important inspiration from "The Introduction" is that AI is not only a business tool but also a "governance philosophy" behind it.
-Therefore, corporate leaders need to establish a "reflective technological culture."
+For entrepreneurs, the most important inspiration from "The Introduction" is that AI is not only a business tool but also has a "governance philosophy" behind it.
+Therefore, corporate leaders need to establish a "reflective technological culture".
 When applying AI, we must think about several key questions: What does our algorithm optimize, and who does it exclude?
 Once the system makes a mistake, who has the right to explain?
-These questions bring technological governance back to the ethical and institutional levels - we should not only ask "can we" but also "should we."
-Only in this way can entrepreneurs be promoted from "AI users" to "AI governors."
+These questions bring technological governance back to the ethical and institutional levels - we should not only ask "can we" but also "should we".
+Only in this way can entrepreneurs be upgraded from "AI users" to "AI governors".